Current Laws + Restrictions FAQ

 Medication abortion will only be allowed up to 70 days (or 10 weeks).
 Medical evidence demonstrates that medical providers may safely and effectively provide medication abortion for up to 77 days (11 weeks) in a pregnancy.
 Currently, doctors in the state routinely provide medication abortions up to 11 weeks of pregnancy.

-Patients will be required to make three in-person appointments to obtain an abortion.
+Patients will be required to make two in-person appointments to obtain an abortion.

 Patients accessing abortion at any stage of pregnancy must go to an in-person appointment, where they will be forced to listen to state-mandated, non-scientific, anti-abortion counseling and receive a medically unnecessary ultrasound.
-The patient must then wait 72 hours before coming in for the abortion.
-For medication abortions, the doctor must also schedule a follow-up appointment with the patient 7-14 days later.
-This appointment is medically unnecessary.
+The patient must then wait at least 72 hours before coming in for the abortion.
+For medication abortions, the doctor may also schedule a follow-up appointment with the patient 7-14 days later.
+This appointment is medically unnecessary and no longer required.
 Patients could simply take a pregnancy test at home to confirm the pregnancy has ended and call their doctor in the event of any complications.
 These requirements will be particularly onerous for patients who live in rural areas, who don’t have easy access to transportation, who don’t have childcare or paid time off work, and for those coming from out of state.

 We know these restrictions are confusing and cruel.
 If you need help understanding your options (both here, and out of state), you can call our helpline for support.
 We are still here for you!

-As of 6/30, the Supreme Court of North Carolina issued a partial and temporary block on a provision within SB 20.
-While most of the bill was still enacted July 1st, the provision requiring sexual assault survivors to obtain an abortion in a hospital after 12 weeks of pregnancy does not go into effect until October 1.
+As of 6/30/23, the Supreme Court of North Carolina issued a partial and temporary block on a provision within SB 20.
+While most of the bill was still enacted July 1st, the provision requiring sexual assault survivors to obtain an abortion in a hospital after 12 weeks of pregnancy did not go into effect until October 1.